18F/handbook/_pages/getting-started/equipment.md

 **Encrypt all portable media that will connect to any TTS system.** You can apply FileVault encryption to removable USB drives and external hard drives by right-clicking the drive on your desktop and clicking **Encrypt**.
 You must choose a strong password you can remember, as your drive will require the password to mount and retrieve data once encrypted.

-**Browser extensions need to be pre-approved.** See [the Chrome page on InSite](https://insite.gsa.gov/topics/information-technology/do-it-yourself-self-help/google-g-suite-apps/google-chrome-browser#Chrome%20Extensions) for more information.

 ### Loaners

 You can [request a loaner PC through the IT Service Desk](https://gsa.service-now.com/sp/?id=sc_cat_item&sys_id=403e07527897a400ce3ddff91a649427&sysparm_category=2318125b7cec0100a6e757fe35f45f9f).